ansys/ansys-tools-filetransfer-server/doc/source/index.rst

         :link: intro
         :link-type: doc

-        Explains how to build and run the Filetransfer Tool Server.
+        Explains how to build and run the FileTransfer Tool Server.
     .. grid-item-card:: Contribute :fa:`people-group`
         :link: contribute
         :link-type: doc

-        Explains how to set up a development environment, and describes the internal classes and functions of the Filetransfer Tool Server.
+        Explains how to set up a development environment and provides documentation for the internal classes and functions of the FileTransfer Tool Server for developers who want to understanding the inner workings of the server and possibly extend it.